i5hi/ecdh_help/README.md

-# ecdsa_help
+# ecdh_help

-We are attempting to use secp256k1 to create an ecdsa shared_secret.
+We are attempting to use secp256k1 to create an ecdh shared_secret.

 Three implementations, one in rust, one in javascript and one in python, using the same keys are currently producing different results.